Avocado salad is creamy, crunchy, and refreshing, and it's all you need for a quick lunch or light dinner during the hot summer months.

 Cook the pasta in plenty of salted boiling water until al dente.
 It's important that you salt the pasta water.

 Drain the pasta, run it under cold water for 15 seconds, then add it to the other ingredients.
-You might need to add more olive oil, salt, and pepper.
+For example, you might need to add more olive oil, salt, and pepper.

 Add a can of rinsed chickpeas to make this an even more nutritious and fulfilling meal with a complete and healthy plant-based protein profile.

-This avocado salad is the perfect topping for a delicious avocado and tomato bruschetta.
+This avocado salad is the perfect topping for bruschetta.

-You don't have to change anything; toast some bread slices, brush them with garlic while still warm, and top them with a couple of tablespoons of the salad.
+You don’t have to change anything; toast some bread slices, rub them with garlic while still warm, and top them with a couple of tablespoons of the salad.

-Drizzle with good olive oil, and boom!
-The best bruschetta ever.
-Avocado and tomatoes on crunchy bread are irresistible.
+Drizzle with good olive oil and boom!
+Best bruschetta ever.
+Avocados and tomatoes on crunchy bread are irresistible.

 Avocado Salad + Add-Ins

-Pick one or more of these delicious add-ins to make your avocado salad more personal:
+Stir in one or more of these delicious add-ins to make this simple avocado salad more personal:

 Serving Suggestions